 , and Virgin Trains

 .
 Scotrail's service includes The Caledonian Sleeper, which (unsurprisingly) travels overnight and is scheduled to arrive before 8 am.
-Use the TrainLine website to or check on line.

 The first thing you will need is a map showing Aberdeen.